 Ready to take your business career to the highest level?
-Earning a Doctor of Business Administration online can help you earn the respected credential you need to lead, innovate, and push the boundaries of your field.
+Earning a Doctor of Business Administration online could be the respected credential you need to lead, innovate, and push the boundaries of your field.
 In a Doctor of Business Administration (DBA) program, you’ll develop advanced levels of competency in both business theory and practice, preparing you to make an impact in your organization—and the world.
-And with the convenience of online learning, it’s possible to invest in yourself and your career even while working full time.
+And with the convenience of online learning, it’s possible to invest in yourself and your career even while working full-time.

-- What Can I Do with a Doctorate in Business Administration?
+- What Careers Can I Do with a Online Doctorate in Business Administration Degree?

 - Curriculum and Degree Requirements